mmorenoverdu/RMT-Finder/README.md

 2. **<ins>Define the correct path to save data:**</ins> Go to Sample > Sampling Configuration > Automate.
 In the menu, browse to the desired path where you want to store the raw data (saved as a .cfs file).

 Input/output channels configuration:
 1. <ins>**Input channels:**</ins> These channels read EMG signals directly from a 1401 interface ([Power](https://ced.co.uk/products/pow3in)/[Micro](https://ced.co.uk/products/mic4in)), also by CED.
 The 1401 coordinates inputs and outputs in a timely manner.
 Typically, the 1401 will be receiving inputs from the EMG amplifier through BNC cables.
 The input channels are Analogue to Digital (ADC) channels and are numbered.
 Go to Sample > Sample Configuration.
 In the General tab, you can modify the number of ADC channels that are available (4 by default, Signal starts at number #0).
 In the Port Setup tab, you can modify each channel's configuration (e.g. labels).
+Be careful and always check in the Quick Calibration tab that the gain of the EMG amplifier matches your setup.
+The default is a gain of 1,000 and the signal in mV.
 2. **<ins>Output channels:**</ins> These channels send triggers directly from the 1401 interface to the stimulator device.
 This can be done through the Digital to Analogue (DAC) channels or through the Digital Outputs channels, both from the 1401.
 'RMT-Finder' is set to use the Digital Output channels by default.
 Go to Sample > Sample Configuration > Outputs.
 You can modify the number of DAC/Digital Output channels available (by default, 'RMT-Finder' will send triggers through Digital Outputs #0 and #1).

 **Optional parameters:** Sampling rate and other parameters can be also modified through the sampling configuration.
 Please read Signal's user manual for more information.